 Whatever their body size or shape is, people with an eating disorder usually harbor a deep sense of shame about it.

 This sense of shame is usually connected to a deeper sense of shame about the self as a whole, believing that we are flawed and therefore unworthy of love and belonging.

 In an attempt to make themselves “good,” many believe that being thin is their way to becoming worthy – an idea that is strongly reinforced by our culture.

 Some people would use their eating disorder as a way to manage difficult emotions, such as anger, sadness, and shame.

-Eating disorder narrows the emotional pain.
+An eating disorder narrows the emotional pain.
 It’s hard to feel anything when you’re overwhelmingly hungry or full.
 Also, thinking about food and calories all the time, makes it hard to think about anything else.

 While this might work in the short term, these feelings are being left unaddressed.
-Overtime, they can intensify and come out in unpleasant ways, like outbursts, breakdowns, etc.
+Over time, they can intensify and come out in unpleasant ways, like outbursts, breakdowns, etc.

-Some people who are struggling with anxiety and a strong need to control their lives, or trauma survivors, might use eating disorder to feel more in control.
+Some people who are struggling with anxiety and a strong need to control their lives, or trauma survivors, might use the eating disorder to feel more in control.

 Even if they don’t feel in control of anything else in their lives, at least they are in charge of what goes into their body.